 The TEAS V is a multiple choice test that evaluates essential academic skills: math, science, reading, and English.
 It is recommended that applicants review biology, chemistry, and math content in preparation for taking the TEAS V. The test will take approximately 3 1⁄2 hours to complete.
+Applicants can not reschedule their test date.
 Testing fees are non-refundable.
-Applicants may not reschedule their test date.

 Applicants must obtain an adjusted individual total score of 53.3% or higher on the TEAS V to be considered for admission.
-Scores from tests taken from February 5, 2011 to the present will be accepted.
+Scores from tests taken at one of the CT Community Colleges from February 5, 2011 to the present will be accepted.
+Applicants that have taken the TEAS V at another testing site prior to this date must provide proof that they have taken the correct version of the test.